google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.markdown

 ![Combine messages from the same sender.](images/combined-notes-mobile.png){:width="316px"}

-Combining similar notifications comes down to three things.
+Combining similar notifications has a lot of moving parts.
+But I like to think of it as elaborations on the following tasks.

+* The `push` event handler.
 * A call to `getNotifications()`.
 * reusing an existing `tag` value.
 * Setting the `renotify` flag in the call to `showNotification()`.

-Let's look at an example that shows all three.

-The following examples, we're going to assume that you've already received or retrieved message data  as described in the last section.
+Look for these things as we go through another example.
+We're going to assume that you've already received or retrieved message data as described in the last section.
 Now let's look at what to do with it.

 Start with a basic push event handler.
+The `waitUntil()` method returns a Promise that resolves to the notification data.

 {% highlight javascript %}
 self.addEventListener('push', function(event) {